kielbarry/Web3BlockScanner/README.md

 # Web3BlockScanner

-## This is a CLI program is an Ethereum block explorer using Web3.js and an Infura Web Socket, built in NodeJS.
+## This CLI program is an Ethereum block explorer using Web3.js and an Infura Web Socket, built in NodeJS.

 ### You may supply the program either